23 May Morgan Hatten

 Sports have always played a pivotal role in my life.
 Growing up with two big brothers, I started playing basketball because I wanted to hang out with them and their friends, but I continued because I loved the team aspect.
 Learning the game when I was seven – with older boys and girls– really jump-started my athletic adventures.
 I won a basketball scholarship at UMBC that took me to the NCAA tournament in my junior year and continued into my senior year, when I was named captain.

 On the court and off, I think a team approach is so important.
 We have a wealth of investment talent and wisdom at the Meakem Group.
-Whether it’s Traci, Susanne, Fred or Carolyn bringing their unique strengths and expertise to the table, or me helping to create a customized strategy for each client, it’s great to know we can have a real impact on our clients’ lives.
+Our team brings unique strengths and expertise to the table while I help create a customized strategy for each client.
+It’s great to know we can have a real impact on our clients’ lives.

 I started my career in a management training program at Chevy Chase Bank as an assistant branch manager, learning everything from running the teller line to watching the vaults.
 I quickly realized my favorite part of the day was talking with clients about their dreams and goals.
 That’s when I began looking into becoming an advisor – a journey that’s taken me to firms like Fidelity, Ameriprise, Morgan Stanley and now, the Meakem Group.